swiss-seismological-service/scrtdd/README.md

 ## 4. Waveform data and recordStream configuration

-SeisComP applications access waveform data through the RecordStream interface (see official SeisComP documentation for more details) and it is usually configured in *global.cfg*, where the user is able to define the service(s) through which SeisComP can access real-time and historical waveforms data (seedlink, fdsn, sds archive, etc).
+SeisComP applications access waveform data through the RecordStream interface (see [official SeisComP documentation](https://www.seiscomp.de/doc/base/concepts/recordstream.html) for more details) and it is usually configured in *global.cfg* or passed via command line with `-I URI`.
+The RecordStream parameters define the service(s) through which SeisComP can access real-time and historical waveforms data (seedlink, fdsn, sds archive, [etc](https://www.seiscomp.de/doc/apps/global_recordstream.html)).
 An hypothetical RecordStream configuration might look like this:

 ```
 recordstream = combined://slink/localhost:18000;sdsarchive//mnt/miniseed